Rose Bubble Tea

 - ¾ cup hot water

-- 3 tablespoons dried rose buds or rose petals (food-grade)
+- 3 tablespoons dried rose buds or rose petals, (food-grade)

-- 1 tea bag English Breakfast tea
+- 1 tea bag English breakfast tea, (or 1 ½ teaspoons loose tea)

 - ¾ cup ice